dylanized/minimos-reset/README.md

 Features:

-- resets browser inconsistencies
+- reset browser inconsistencies
-- provides default element styles for all elements
+- provide default styles for all elements
+- responsive images and videos
 - responsive typography
-- responsive images and videos
+- and more

 Inspired by:
 - http://marxo.me/about-canonical-css/